MostafaMoeiniML/Bigquery-Pyspark-MongoDB/README.md

 # BigQuery-PySpark-MongoDB Data Engineering Project

-This repository contains a data engineering project that involves the use of Docker, Apache Airflow, PySpark, BigQuery, and MongoDB.
-The project is designed for building a robust data pipeline that processes and loads data into BigQuery and MongoDB.
+This repository contains a data engineering project that involves the use of Docker, Apache Airflow, Terraform, PySpark, BigQuery, and MongoDB.
+The project is designed for building a robust data pipeline with two microservices and ingest big amazon_review dataset from local host and save it into BigQuery and processes dataset with pyspark and loads data into MongoDB for using sentiment analysis ML app.

 ## Project Overview

-The project includes several microservices and components to handle data ingestion, preprocessing, and processing.
+The project includes two microservices and components to handle data ingestion, preprocessing, and processing.
 This includes:

 - **Docker Compose setup** for containerized services.
 - **Apache Airflow DAGs** for managing workflows.